Virtual dharma study intensive: Dogen's Kesa Kudoku, Part Two

 Logistics and further information

-- Please note the following shift in the usual schedule for this series: Lectures will be offered on weekday mornings only, with no lecture on the mornings of Saturday and Sunday, Nov 1 & 2.
+- Please note the following shift to the schedule used for this series in the past: Lectures will be offered on weekday mornings only, with no lecture on the mornings of Saturday and Sunday, May 2 & 3.
 This shift provides a less strenuous schedule for Okumura Roshi.

-- Each lecture recording will be made available to participants as usual before the next day's lecture begins, and will remain available to participants for a period of one month after the conclusion of the dharma study intensive.
+- Each lecture recording will be made available to participants before the next day's lecture begins, and will remain available to participants for a period of one month after the conclusion of the dharma study intensive.
+In other words, if you are unable to attend the lectures live, your registration will allow you to follow along according to your own schedule.

 - We are not able to accommodate visiting practitioners in-person for these lectures.
 A small group of people directly involved in carrying out the event will be present in the zendo.
 Registration is for virtual participation only.